harrycresswell/harry/content/writing/menus-in-hugo.md

 ## Wrapping up

 Setting up a menu in Hugo isn’t too difficult, but there are various approaches to consider.
-Which one you choose will ultimately depend on the size of your project and complexity of its content structure.
+Which one you choose will depend on the size of your project, and the complexity of its content structure.

 The most challenging aspect is highlighting current menu items.
-But, since the [pageRef](https://github.com/gohugoio/hugo/releases/tag/v0.86.0) variable was introduced in v0.86.0, the process has been made easier.
-For that reason I highly recommend keeping your Hugo version up-to-date.
+But, since Hugo v0.86.0, the [pageRef](https://github.com/gohugoio/hugo/releases/tag/v0.86.0) variable makes the process much easier.
+For that reason, I highly recommend keeping your Hugo version up-to-date.

-With the abilty to assign Params, we can do all sorts of things to customise our menu items.
-We’ve looked at creating external links, but you might consider adding custom icons, or even custom classes to change the style of a menu item based on a certain condition.
+With the ability to assign Params, we can do all sorts of things to customise our menu items.
+We’ve looked at creating external links.
+But you might consider adding custom icons, to illustated your menu items.
+Or, even add custom classes, to change the style of a menu item based on a certain condition.
 I’ll leave that for you to explore.

-There’s a lot more to cover on the topic of menus.
-Managing menus from a `config/menus.toml` file and dealing with multi-ligual site navigation both come to mind.
+There’s lots more to cover on the topic of menus.
+Managing menus from a `config/menus.toml` file and dealing with multi-lingual site navigation both come to mind.
 But these topics could easily be articles in themselves, so I’ll leave it there for today.

 ## Resources